Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

  * Postgres - Database management system used.
  * Bootstrap
  * Font Awesome - Used for the listen graphic on the page.
- * Summernote - Was used for the admin panel.
  * Whitenoise - I installed this to try and solve an error in the console as part of a debugging process.
 The error was a collect static error, and heroku advised that whitenoise may be the solution.
 It wasn't the solution, but this is why whitenoise is installed - and not used.

 ### **Technology and Validation**